ePrescribing Error Messages

 The error "Out of Memory" occurs because the OPPrescription service is utilizing 600,000 k or more of memory.
 General memory usage should be around 8,000 k.
 Restarting both the OPPrescription service and RCEngine service corrects this issue.

 "Cannot load RC32ExtInt.dll" when using e-prescribing

 Occasionally after a new install of the ePrescribing service or an OP update, users may receive an error, "Cannot load..RC32ExtInt.dll" when they attempt to write/send a prescription electronically.
 This indicates that RC32ExtInt.dll and RC32ExtInt.lib should be replaced.
-Please call OP Support for assistance at 800-218-9916 or email at email@example.com
+Please contact OP Support for assistance.

 Parsing Error from Dr. First

 You will receive this error after sending a prescription to Dr. First.
 The prescription has been sent successfully, but the return confirmation to OP cannot go through because the program cannot read certain characters in the script (eg. ampersand(&) or asterisk).
 The parsing error will appear, and the prescription will be moved to the Failed tab.

 Failed Fax Backup Message

 This message is designed to inform the physician that the prescription has been sent, but instead of going electronically it dropped to fax.
 There are a few reasons for this.

 - The pharmacy is not set up to accept prescriptions electronically.